Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links.

 Standing at 30-inches tall, the hOmeLabs Portable Air Conditioner offers a 14,000 BTU rating.
 It’s capable of cooling spaces up to 450 square feet.
 It’s a floor-based unit, so you don’t have to mount it in a window.
 Built-in wheels make it rather easy to move from room to room.
 You will need to install a window slide adapter and connect a hose, but other than that setup is straightforward and installation costs should be relatively low.
 It has a washable filter, so you don’t need to buy replacements.
 Furthermore, it comes with a remote, which allows you to configure the unit from afar.

 A built-in 100-pint dehumidifier offers moisture and humidity controls if you need them.
 It adds a lot more value in places where humidity is high.
-It might also be useful if you install the unit in a much smaller space than intended, but if you have a large home, it might be worth it considering one of the best central air conditioners.
+It might also be useful if you install the unit in a much smaller space than intended, but if you have a large home, it might be worth it considering it is one of the best central air conditioners.
 Compared to the other air conditioners on the list, the hOmeLabs unit is one of the most expensive.
-Even so, it’s the best AC option if you want energy efficient cooling for a decent-sized area and don’t like traditional window-mounted units.
-If you want to dry a room on the other hand, the best drying fan will help.
+Even so, it’s the best AC option if you want energy-efficient cooling for a decent-sized area and doesn’t like traditional window-mounted units.
+If you want to dry a room, on the other hand, the best drying fan will help.

 Award: HONORABLE MENTION